Join over ¼ million

 And this is why I get equally annoyed by polyglots who call themselves linguists.
 Because of the ambiguity involved in the word, a lot of people may think that they do indeed have university credentials and put more weight on their advice because of it.
 I’ll always make it clear on this blog that what I have to say comes from experience and speaking to many many language learners, and not from large scale and well budgetted research.

-I feel like I have to protect the word linguist for the linguists’ sake.
-I’d be equally annoyed by someone wrongly claiming to be an engineer (since I’ve been out of the game so long, I wouldn’t even claim to be one myself any more).
-You can’t say you’re a scientist just by wearing a labcoat, and you can’t say you’re a linguist just because you speak multiple languages.
+I feel like I have to protect the word linguist for the linguists' sake.
+I'd be equally annoyed by someone wrongly claiming to be an engineer (since I've been out of the game so long, I can barely claim to be one myself any more).
+You can't say you're a scientist just by wearing a labcoat, and you can't say you're a linguist just because you speak multiple languages.
 A polyglot is no more a linguist than he is an astronaut.

 You can of course be both a linguist and a polyglot, but one does not lead to the other in both cases.